gitkraken/gitkraken-client-docs/gitkraken-client/git-lfs.md

 Git LFS allows the user to track binary files directly or by extension.
 After the files are tracked, Git LFS manages the files as Git normally would, while Git just maintains a text file with metadata about the binary file.

-When viewing the diff of tracked LFS files in GitKraken Client, you will see a versioned URL, a generated SHA, and a size pertaining to the size of the original contents of the file:
+When viewing the diff of tracked LFS files in GitKraken Desktop, you will see a versioned URL, a generated SHA, and a size pertaining to the size of the original contents of the file:

 <img src='/wp-content/uploads/lfs-ref.png' srcset='/wp-content/uploads/lfs-ref@2x.png 2x' class='img-responsive center img-bordered' />